Rotating planets in Newtonian gravity

-The result has been disappointing.
 It turns out to be possible to produce hexagonal rings, but no further contact with observation was discovered, so far.
-A more positive result: With the extra term it becomes possible to imitate the ellipsoidal shape.
+However, with the extra term it becomes possible to imitate the ellipsoidal shape of Saturn.